BroGrammerStastic/Coding-Interview-Questions/Item-Map/README.md

 # Items to collect on a map

-For this piece of coursework, you will write code to store and work with a map of items to collect, each of which is available for just 15 minutes starting at a certain number of seconds past the hour.
+For this piece of problem, you will write code to store and work with a map of items to collect, each of which is available for just 15 minutes starting at a certain number of seconds past the hour.
 You then will write an algorithm that finds a route that (attempts to) collect them all.

 # Part (i): The Item class